davidespano/cg3hci-dmi-website/pages/02.people/30.macis.riccardo/default.en.md

 ===
 ###Short Bio
 Riccardo Macis is a master student in Computer Science at the Univesity of Cagliari, Italy.
 Since November 2019 he is a scolarship holder for the PAC-PAC project.
-For his bachelor thesis he worked on a Unity videogame with biofeedback features, during his master degree studies he designed and developed a Unity haptic feedback feedback library for virtual reality.
+For his bachelor thesis he worked on a Unity videogame with biofeedback features, during his master degree studies he designed and developed a Unity haptic feedback library for virtual reality.
 His fields of interests are Human-Computer Interaction, XR technologies, Internet of things and Videogame design and development.